and3rson/telemux/README.md

 mux.AddHandler(tm.NewHandler(
     tm.IsCommandMessage("other_command")),
     func(u *tm.Update) {
-        // This handler will not fire if one of previous filters (CheckAdmin or CheckPrivate) consumed the update.
+        // This handler will not fire if one of previous handlers (CheckAdmin or CheckPrivate) consumed the update.
     },
 ))
 ```